nymtech/docs/content/mixnet/clients.md

 Saved generated config to /home/you/.loopix/clients/alice/config/config.toml
 ```

-Have a look at the generated files if you'd like - they contain client configurations, public/private keypairs, etc.
+Have a look at the generated files if you'd like - they contain clientname, public/private keypairs, etc.

 You can run the client with user `alice` by doing this: